prog4biol/pfb2019/README.md

 Let's talk a bit more about all the new characters we see in the pattern.

 The pattern in made up of atoms.
+Each atom represents **ONE** character.

 #### Individual Characters